Smoking Gunns: Tag Team Champions (1995-1996)

 The Gunns were scheduled to compete in a tournament for the vacant Tag Team Championship after Shawn Michaels and Diesel, the champions, began feuding.
 Injuries prevented the Gunns from entering, however.
 One day after their replacements, Bob "Spark Plug" Holly and the 1-2-3 Kid, won the belts, the Gunns returned to win the title on January 23, 1995 episode of Monday Night Raw.
-By 1995, Billy and Bart both shaved their mustaches and cut their long hair off.
+By 1995, Billy and Bart both cut their long hair off.
+Billy shaved his mustache off.
 Gunns successfully defended the titles against Holly and Kid, The New Headshrinkers, Heavenly Bodies, and Men on a Mission.
 At WrestleMania XI, the Gunns faced Owen Hart and a mystery partner, who was revealed to be Yokozuna and lost the belts.
 Smokin' Gunns received a rematch for the titles against Owen Hart and Yokozuna at the inaugural In Your House event, but failed to win.
 Gunns would then briefly feud with The Blu Brothers, defeating them at SummerSlam.

 On the September 25 episode of Raw, Gunns regained the Tag Team Championship from Hart and Yokozuna, beginning their second tag title reign.
 Gunns enjoyed a lengthy title reign, defeating challengers like Razor Ramon and 1-2-3 Kid at In Your House 4, and The Bodydonnas at the 1996 Royal Rumble.
 On February 15, 1996, the Smoking Gunns forfeited the titles when Billy was forced to undergo neck surgery.
+Bart would take a two-month absence and returned in April as he shaved off his mustache.
+Having matches against Steve Austin and Mankind.

-Billy recovered quickly.
+Billy recovered quickly and returned on April 30.
 Around this time, the Gunns began to show signs of a heel turn and they won their final championship three months later by defeating The Godwinns at In Your House 8: Beware of Dog.
 During the match, Billy distracted Phineas I. Godwinn by kissing Sunny who came to the ring with the Godwinns.
 After the match, Sunny became The Gunn's manager and the team became tweeners with Billy acting more like a heel and Bart acting more like a face.

 Sunny manipulated the Gunns, causing the brothers to argue.
 Sunny and Billy had an on-screen relationship, which bothered Bart.
 Meanwhile, Gunns continued their successful Tag Team Championship reign, defeating Godwinns in a rematch at King of the Ring.
 Gunns would then lose to Sunny's former clients Bodydonnas in a non-title match at In Your House 9: International Incident.
 At SummerSlam, Gunns successfully defended the titles against The Bodydonnas, The Godwinns and The New Rockers in a four-way elimination match.
 Gunns eventually lost the titles to Owen Hart and the British Bulldog in September 1996 at In Your House 10: Mind Games.